 Harm reduction is a set of practical strategies and ideas aimed at reducing negative consequences associated with drug use.
 Harm reduction is also a movement for social justice built on a belief in and respect for the rights of people who use drugs.

-P.E.A.R.L. has partnered with the Matt Adams Foundation and the University of Arkansas Criminal Justice Institute to provide free NARCAN and NARCAN training and harm reduction kits to the community.
+P.E.A.R.L. has partnered with the University of Arkansas Criminal Justice Institute to provide free NARCAN and NARCAN training and harm reduction kits to the community.
 Check our calendar for upcoming NARCAN clinics.

 The P.E.A.R.L Food Pantry supports members of the recovery community.
 The food pantry is available to veterans and the individuals and their families who are current and former participants in the Benton County Drug Court program.
 It is also open to homeless persons, people living in transitional living facilities, and community members facing food insecurity.